 Instead of hiring permanent providers from the beginning, administrators can use locum tenens to test the programs.
 Launching new services lines is often unpredictable and can be costly when using permanent staff.
 The locums assist in launching the new programs before the organization bears the high cost of permanent provider recruitment.

 6. Provides a Platform for Testing Before Hiring

 Pre-contractual negotiations can be challenging, especially where there is no proven track record of experience.
 Hospitals and healthcare provider organizations make significant investments in contract negotiations with no guarantee of quality.
 Locum tenens provide administrators with a chance to test quality and cultural fit before hiring.

-It is easier to terminate employment of locum tenens than contracted employees.
+It is also easier to terminate the employment of locum tenens than contracted employees.
 The hospital management can “try before buying” to get the right personnel.

 Locum tenens act as essential tools in the organization’s overall recruitment strategy.
 They enable hospital administrators to buy time while looking for the perfect permanent placements.

 7. Provides Gap Coverage